by Grace Barone

 - Switch to a Mobile Hotspot – If your internet is down, use your phone as a temporary Wi-Fi hotspot to get Clover back online.

 - Check Clover’s Ethernet Connection – If your Clover device is connected via Ethernet, make sure the cable is securely plugged in.
+Clover devices require a secure, password-protected network to connect properly.
+If you are unable to connect, double-check your network settings.

 - Restart Your Clover Device – Power down the Clover POS, wait 10 seconds, then turn it back on to reconnect.